ghgltggamers/nautix-git/src/myRepo/SECURITY.md

 # Security Policy

-Thank you for helping us keep **nautix-git** secure!
+Thank you for helping us keep **myRepo** secure!
 If you discover a security vulnerability, please follow the steps below to report it responsibly.

 ---